 While having this group of experts supporting, educating, and implementing infection prevention and control strategies across the organization is always helpful, they have been invaluable throughout the COVID-19 pandemic.
 The CCE Team continues to decode and implement the numerous guidelines our communities receive from local, state, and federal authorities.
 The team also works to make sure that all LSS communities are up to date and in compliance with all regulatory requirements.

-“The CCE Team has been such an asset to our organization, especially during this time of COVID-19,” said Gary Anderson, LSS President and CEO.
+“The CCE Team has been such an asset to our organization, especially during this time of COVID-19,” said Garry Anderson, LSS Chief Operating Officer.
 “With guidelines coming from multiple sources, the team has streamlined and expedited our communication and implementation of this information.
 They’ve been a great resource for all of us, but mostly for our community staff members who are caring for our residents.
 CCE team members have spent countless hours working with and supporting clinical teams from all communities.”

 No one is immune from the pandemic and our communities have experienced cases of COVID-19.
 As the country saw its first cases, the CCE Team was quick to advise the clinical staff and leadership at each community and to put innovative infection prevention and control protocols in place to protect our residents and staff.
 The CCE Team continues to refine best practices, share those with communities, and help implement them as we all learn more about this virus.